 Assignment Rules

+Issuing of rail PTS licences

+Rail PTS licences can only generally be issued to relevant rail licensees in frequency ranges and areas as defined in Attachment 6.

+In general, rail PTS licences will not be issued prior to 18 June 2028 as the frequency ranges and areas will be subject to spectrum licensing before that date.
+However, relevant rail licensees (as per Attachment 6) should contact the ACMA to discuss options to issue a PTS licences prior to 18 June 2028, noting that this RALI establishes provisions supporting the transition of rail services from spectrum licensing to an apparatus licensing framework.

 Site Sense

 PTS systems are required to observe site sense rules in the 1800 MHz band by deploying base station transmitters in the 1805-1880 MHz portions of the band and base station receivers in the 1710-1785 MHz portion of the band.

-EIRP Limits
+EIRP and TRP Limits

-All PTS licences are subject to a 50 dBm/30kHz EIRP density limit in the 1800 MHz band.
+All PTS licences, except for rail PTS licences in frequency ranges and areas as defined in Attachment 6, are subject to a 50 dBm/30kHz EIRP density limit in the 1800 MHz band.

+Rail PTS licences in frequencies and areas as defined in Attachment 6 are subject to:

+(a) an EIRP of 54.5 dBm/30 kHz for GSM-R transmitters; or

+(b) a total radiated power of 50 dBm/5 MHz for all other transmitters.

 Channel Plan

+Assignments for rail PTS licences do not need to comply with the channel plan.

 5 MHz channelling arrangements apply.
 Channel centre frequencies for the 5 MHz channelling arrangement are defined as:

 Lower band: 1712.5 + (n-1)*5